 Action: If running in-circuit, troubleshoot the target system.
-If running out of circuit, reinitialize the emulator and try the procedure again.

 104 Monitor failure; bus grant

 Cause: The monitor is unable to run.
 The emulation processor is not running because it has granted the bus to another device.

 Action: Wait until the processor has regained bus control, then retry the operation.